Jakobovski/AP-Fly/README.md

 # AP-Fly
 *(pronounced: API with 'fly' at the end)*

 AP-Fly is an AngularJS service that greatly simplifies handling RESTful resources.
-**AP-Fly give you wings.**
+It provides a customizable scaffolding for defining, accessing and modifying RESTful resources.
+As they say are the energy drink company, AP-Fly gives you wings.

 ## Documentation